okba-zoueghi/mega-download/README.md

 No parallel download is supported i.e. only one instance of the scripts can run at once.
 This due to the underlying MEGAcmd commands (e.g. ```mega-login```).
 For example, a login to a public folder link is necessary to download from a public link and only one login session is possible at the same time.

+In case you use a fritzbox, it might be the case that you ip doesn't change, this depends on the your ISP.

+In case you use a Glinet router, a VPN subscription is required (tested only with Mullvad).

 ### Want to Contribute?